bxparks/AceSPI/README.md

 platforms.
 The double `II` contains 2 `Interface`, the first referring to the SPI protocol, and the second referring to classes in this library.

-The SPI clock speed is currently hardwared to be 8MHz.

 The latching of the device is attached to the `SS` pin.
 Other pins can be used.
 The latching is performed using the normal `digitalWrite()` function.

+The SPI clock speed is defaults to 8000000 (8 MHz), but can be overridden through one of the template parameters.
+This class currently supports only `SPI_MODE0` and `MSBFIRST`.
+If other SPI configurations are need, it is probably easiest to just copy the `HardSpiInterface` class and customize it.

 <a name="HardSpiFastInterface"></a>
 ### HardSpiFastInterface